FEATURED

 If you are taking supplements to help you get a good night’s sleep, there isn’t necessarily one specific time that is best to take your supplement.
 Every person’s body metabolizes differently, and different sleep supplements also do different things for you.
 We recommend speaking to your doctor to determine which supplement may be best for you to support healthy sleep, and then, with your doctor’s approval following the suggested use for the product you choose to use.

-MaryRuth’s Liquid Nighttime Multimineral was formulated with minerals, vitamins, and other nutrients that may help support relaxation and regulate normal sleep — but some customers enjoy taking it at different times for their body!
+MaryRuth’s Liquid Nighttime Multimineral was formulated with minerals, vitamins, and other nutrients that may help support relaxation and regulate normal sleep.
+We recommend taking it about 10 min to 1 hour before bed, but some customers enjoy taking it at different times for their body!

 Taking vitamins can be a great part of a healthy diet and lifestyle.
 However, it’s always important to be smart and safe when introducing new supplements into your diet.